Monesh-Devadiga/House-Price-Prediction/README.md

 ## Results

-The project compares multiple machine learning regression algorithms and selects the best-performing model based on R² Score, MSE, MAE, and cross-validation performance.
+The project compares multiple machine learning regression algorithms and selects the best-performing model based on R² Score, MSE, MAE and cross-validation performance.
 Ensemble methods such as Random Forest and Gradient Boosting generally achieve higher predictive accuracy than traditional linear regression models.

 ---------------------------------------------------------------------------------------------------------------------